Ingredient explorer

 Use Analyzer when you want to check a real dog food or cat food ingredient panel, see what roles the label suggests, and identify which claims are source-backed, heuristic, or still unresolved.

-It works best as a pet food label decoder and ingredient checker, not as a veterinary diagnostic tool.
+It is an ingredient checker and explorer, not a veterinary diagnostic tool.
 The goal is clearer inspection of the label you actually have in front of you.

 Where to go after ingredient checking and label decoding